 proportion of domestic equity is traditionally

+kept.
 Developments in the housing market have

 important implications for existing homeowners,